 Weight: 13 to 17 pounds

-Physical Characteristics: Smooth or broken coat; colors include white with black, brown, or tan markings; square compact build; head is small and blocky with almond-shaped dark eyes; dropped ears, set high; slim, erect tail
+Physical Characteristics: Smooth or rough coat; colors include white with black, brown, or tan markings; square compact build; head is small and blocky with almond-shaped dark eyes; dropped ears set high; slim, erect tail